 If you aren’t going to be running on Sunday you might consider walking.
 That’s because the annual L.A.
-Marathon is going to result in the closing of lots of streets to traffic from downtown Los Angeles all the way to Santa Monica.
+Marathon is going to result in the closing of lots of streets to traffic

 The runners will enter West Hollywood on Sunset Boulevard at La Brea Avenue and head west along Sunset until they arrive at San Vicente Boulevard.
 At that point, they will head south along San Vicente until arriving at Santa Monica Boulevard.
 From there they will head west and then turn left onto Doheny Drive.
 At Burton Way, the runners will turn right to head west into Beverly Hills.